Hyperk\"ahler fourfolds and Kummer surfaces: The Fano surface of the Verra threefold

-where $q' := i(q) \subset Z$ is a conic of bidegree (1,1) on $Z$ which is bisecant to $q$.
-Clearly $q = i(q')$, $q'$ is the unique conic on $Z$ bisecant to $q$.
+where also $C'$ is a $(1,1)$-conic on $Z$.
+It is bisecant to $C$.
+The involution on $F$ is defined by Clearly $[C] = i([C'])$, and $C'$ is the unique conic on $Z$ bisecant to $C$.
 The Fano surface $F = F(Z)$ of the general $Z$ is smooth, the involution $i:F \rightarrow F$ is regular and has no fixed points; in particular the {\it quotient Fano surface}

-of $Z$ is smooth, see \cite{Iliev}, \cite{DIM}.
-Note that by Proposition \ref{Z_Q} the quotient Fano surface $F_0$ is isomorphic to the singular locus of the EPW quartic section associated to the Verra fourfold $Y$ being the double cover of $\PP^2\times \PP^2$ branched in $Z$.
-In particular $F_0$ is isomorphic to the fixed locus of an antisymplectic involution on an IHS fourfold of K3 type from the family $\mathcal{U}$.
+of $Z$ is smooth \cite{Iliev}, \cite{DIM}.
+Note that, by Proposition \ref{Z_Q}, the quotient Fano surface $F_0$ is isomorphic to the singular locus of the EPW quartic section associated to the Verra fourfold $Y$ being the double cover of $\PP_1^2\times \PP_2^2$ branched in $Z$.
+In particular $F_0$ is isomorphic to the fixed locus of an antisymplectic involution on an IHS fourfold of $K3$ type from the family $\mathcal{U}$.